mosesamwoma/CPP/README.md

 # C++ Programming

-A collection of small C++ programs for learning and practicing C++ programming concepts, including core fundamentals, object-oriented programming, STL (Standard Template Library), data structures, and algorithms.
+A collection of small C++ programs for learning and practicing C++ programming concepts, including core fundamentals and object-oriented programming

 ## Prerequisites